 - EPS excluding special items

-Sappi announces strong recovery after COVID-19 impact; releases financial results for the fourth quarter and full year
+Sappi announces satisfactory earnings and declares dividend; releases financial results for fourth quarter and full year